LiamTheronC/Waymo-Motion-Preprocess/README.md

  * `'gt_preds'`: Keeps the ground truth trajectory for the remaining 8 seconds. (global view)
  * `'has_preds'`: Keeps the masks of the remaining 8 seconds.

- `'road_info'` is a dict() containing information regarding the map of each scenario:
+ `'road_info'` is a dict() containing information regarding the map within the scenario:

  ```
  road_info